brainbot-com/es-nozzle/doc/intro.rst

 cluster.
 This allows to run **multiple synchronizing instances** configured with different content sources, on different machines.
-Usually document conversion is the most processing intensive part of repository synchronizations and therefor the limiting factor.
+Usually document conversion is the most processing intensive part of repository synchronizations and therefore the limiting factor.
 High network latencies, slow repositories or quotas can be other limiting factors. es-nozzle can be setup to use multiple synchronization processes and thereby avoid any bottleneck situation.
-The system proved to work reliable in a Enterprise Search solutions with one production setup scaling beyond 30 Million documents.
+The system proved to work reliable in an Enterprise Search solutions with one production set up scaling beyond 30 Million documents.

 Dependencies